hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ```

 The example network consists of the two sites `Site 1` and `Site 2`.
 Each site
-contains three nodes.
-Node 1 runs the DNS server and two additional services
+contains three nodes. `Node 1` runs the DNS server and two additional services
 `Service 1` and `Service 2`. `Node 2` and `Node 3` are DNS clients.
 The DNS
 clients in a site use the DNS server in the same site as their primary DNS
 server.
 But in case of a server failure, they could also use the DNS server in
 the other site as fallback.
 So, both DNS servers must be able to resolve all
 local domain names.
-The DNS server in each site are only responsible for local
+The DNS servers in each site are only responsible for local
 domain names.
 They forward all other DNS requests to the other DNS servers
 `10.1.1.1` and `10.2.2.2`.